Concrete Slab Cost Calculator (2026)

 ItemQuantityEstimated range

 Planning estimate, not a bid.
 2026 planning ranges informed by published cost guides and supplier benchmarks.
-Always get 3+ local bids for accurate pricing.
+Compare written bids on an identical scope for accurate local pricing.

 What's not included: excavation deeper than 6″, underground utility relocation, decorative scoring/staining beyond the selected finish, second-coat sealing, drainage piping, and engineering or soil testing.